 What is the Rwanda asylum plan?

-The Rwanda scheme is the government's cruel plan to send people who are seeking asylum in the UK away to Rwanda.
-This article explains all you need to know about the plan and how we're fighting against it.
+The Rwanda scheme was the Conservative government's cruel plan to send people who are seeking asylum in the UK away to Rwanda.
+This article explains all you need to know about the plan and how we fought against it.

 In Freedom from Torture's therapy rooms up and down the country, the survivors of torture we work with have expressed their feelings of hopelessness in response to the government’s plans.